letchupkt/wifi-bruter/README.md

 # Wi-Fi Password Cracker

 This is a Python-based Wi-Fi password cracking tool that uses a dictionary-based approach to attempt to crack the password of WPA2-PSK secured Wi-Fi networks.
 It uses the `pywifi` library for Wi-Fi management, `tkinter` for the GUI interface, and `pyperclip` to copy cracked passwords to the clipboard.
-The tool is designed to have a hacker-themed interface, enhancing the user experience.

 ![wifibruter](https://github.com/user-attachments/assets/a844647f-57ab-46d0-a414-caf979bf91fb)